-In articulating what such an approach might be, feminist philosopher Rosi Braidotti points to Gilles Deleuze’s practice of ‘thinking through the body, and not in a flight away from it,’ as a perspective which ‘re-emphasises the materiality of the bodily self.’ der Truin explain that new materialist approaches are necessary today because ‘matter is not what it used to be’: ‘technological advances, notably the convergence of information and bio-genetic technologies, the growth of ‘smart’ materials and their complex social and political consequences, are forcing a reconsideration of what counts as “matter.”’
+In articulating what such an approach might be, feminist philosopher Rosi Braidotti points to Gilles Deleuze’s practice of ‘thinking through the body, and not in a flight away from it,’ as a perspective which ‘re-emphasises the materiality of the bodily self.’
+Braidotti and Iris Van der Truin explain that new materialist approaches are necessary today because ‘matter is not what it used to be’: elsewhere, they add, ‘technological advances, notably the convergence of information and bio-genetic technologies, the growth of ‘smart’ materials and their complex social and political consequences, are forcing a reconsideration of what counts as “matter.”’
 In theatre and performance, new materialist approaches engage with objects, which might have previously been perceived as inanimate, empty vessels waiting to be imbued with life, finding instead that they can ‘initiate and choreograph behaviour’.
 This begs the question; what counts as life, and what counts as being alive in this context?

 The movement of new materialism has also brought forward a ‘material turn’ in the field of digital media theory and studies.
 ‘Digital materialism’ challenges cybernetic fantasies of immateriality ‘tak[ing] into account the materiality of digital computation’.
 It follows from the premise that ‘digital culture consists of heterogeneous bodies, relations, intensities, movements and modes of emergence.’
 This return to materiality is particularly pertinent to theatre and performance practices that explicitly engage with digital technologies.
-In 2002, Steven Connor in response to Wooster Group’s production To You, The Birdie (Phèdre) that technologies such as those deployed by the company ‘effect kinds of technological disembodiment, displacements and derangements of physical worlds and actions.’
+In 2002, for example, Steven Connor wrote in response to Wooster Group’s production To You, The Birdie (Phèdre) that technologies such as those deployed by the company ‘effect kinds of technological disembodiment, […] displacements and derangements of physical worlds and actions.’
 Connor’s discussion demonstrates how the use of digital technologies in theatre was often assumed to be disruptive (‘displacing’, ‘deranging’) of the materiality of live performance.
-From the telematic performances of Station House Opera that seek seamlessly to merge and project actors across distant geographic locations, to Stelarc’s radical embodiment of networks in works such as Fractal Flesh, artists have historically grappled with the tensions between carnal embodiment and fantasies of technological disembodiment through tele- and presence, and have produced work that embodies and challenges literatures and popular imaginaries of posthuman and cyborg bodies.
-Despite its use of technology that ‘is often thought of as disembodying,’ a practice that comes about by the ‘splitting of the seams of space and time,’ Connor is complimentary about the Wooster Group’s production, because in , ‘technology converges with the world of matter’.
+From the telematic performances of Station House Opera that seek seamlessly to merge and project actors across distant geographic locations, to Stelarc’s radical embodiment of networks in works such as Fractal Flesh, artists have historically grappled with the tensions between carnal embodiment and fantasies of technological disembodiment through tele- and avatar-presence, and have produced work that embodies and challenges literatures and popular imaginaries of posthuman and cyborg bodies.
+Despite its use of technology that ‘is often thought of as disembodying,’ a practice that comes about by the ‘splitting of the seams of space and time,’ Connor is complimentary about the Wooster Group’s production, because in their work, ‘technology converges with the world of matter’.

 Here I suggest that digital materialism, coupled with sociotechnical developments such as augmented reality, facilitate a return to the material realities of the body and its environment (and indeed, other matter that matters), challenging prejudices concerning the use of technology in theatre.
 Encountering the digital in performance, as well as performance encounters through the digital, has always been dependent on matter – even when those encounters were or are effected with, within or through what we might call the materialities of the digital.

-Taken together, the contributions to this Special Issue reveal connecting threads two types of return: a return to the analogue through the digital, and a return to the material through the digital (as well as the materiality of the digital per se).
+Taken together, the contributions to this Special Issue reveal connecting threads concerning two types of return: a return to the analogue through the digital, and a return to the material through the digital (as well as the materiality of the digital per se).
 Those returns shift our modes of encounter with and through the digital in performance, allowing us to ‘begin again’ – in performance, as well as in life.